markito3/npp_elton/README.md

 cp $NPP/standard.nppcfg my.nppcfg
 ```

 Edit my.nppcfg to indicate your preferences.
+* number_of_events: number of events to generate for each of signal and phase space
+* mc_outout_dir: directory where MCwrapper should put its output
-In particular, npp_elton_dir needs to point to the directory defined as $NPP above.
+* npp_elton_dir: the directory defined as $NPP above
+* generator_config_file_phase_space: name of file in $NPP_gen_config for generating phase space events
+* generator_config_file_signal: name of file in $NPP/gen_config for generating signal events

 ### 4) Generate the Monte Carlo